-Links to the Clean Sky 2 Programme High-level Objectives 31 This topic is located in the demonstration area: Advanced Laminar Flow Technologies The outcome of the p outcome of the project will mainly contribute to Ultra-advanced Long-range the following conceptual aircraft/air transport type as presented in the scene setter: With expected impacts related to the Programme high-level objectives: Reducing CO 2 Reducing NO x Reducing Noise Improving EU Improving emissions emissions emissions Competitiveness Mobility \boxtimes \boxtimes
+Links to the Clean Sky 2 Programme High-level Objectives This topic is located in the demonstration area: Advanced Laminar Flow Technologies The outcome of the project will mainly contribute to dvanced Long-range the following conceptual aircraft/air transport type as presented in the scene setter: With expected impacts With expected impacts related to the Programme high-level objectives: Reducing CO 2 Reducing NO x cing NO x Reducing Improving EU Improving emissions emissions emissions Competitiveness Mobility $\boxtimes$

-$^{^{\}rm 30}$ The start date corresponds to actual start date with all legal documents in place.
+$^{\rm 30}$ The start date corresponds to actual start date with all legal documents in place.

-31 For further info see Chapter 1 "Introduction to the Programme Scene Setter / Objectives" with key technology themes / demonstration areas.
+&lt;sup>31 For further info see Chapter 1 "Introduction to the Programme Scene Setter / Objectives" with key technology themes / demonstration areas.
 Detailed information available in the CS2 Development Plan accessible via the Clean Sky JU Website and EC Participant Portal.